-We currently have six sales directors in the United States and one sales director in Europe, supported by inside sales and a marketing firm engaged in August of 2015.
+We currently have six sales directors in the United States and one sales director in Europe, supported by inside sales and one marketing manager.
 Given the global nature of our business, we are also establishing distribution channels to broaden our sales and marketing reach in the Americas, Europe and Asia.
-For the years ended March 31, 2016 and 2015, we had one customer that accounted for 14.0% and 15.7%, respectively, of total revenues.
-No other single customer generated over 10% of our total revenues during 2016 and 2015.